kienstra/progress-indicator/INSTRUCTIONS.md

 } ) {
 ```

-That sets an attributes to a new value.
+That sets an attribute to a new value.

 For example, when the user selects a color, it can set the `color` attribute: